5 Famous Places in Tonga

 What are the Places in Tonga that People Know About?

 How can we make a list of famous places in an island nation that, well, not many people know about?
 Well, if you know anything about Tonga or have seen any iconic images of Tonga, then chances are it’s at least one of the famous places in Tonga listed below.
-Whether you’re looking for a popular attraction or like the comfort of going somewhere a little more explored in an otherwise more unexplored landscape for tourism, then this list should point you in the right direction.
+Whether you’re looking for a popular attraction, a famous place in history, or the comfort of going somewhere a little more explored in an otherwise relatively unexplored tourist destination, then this list should point you in the right direction.

 1. Nuku’alofa